 IS MY CAT/DOG DEHYDRATED?

-Its late spring and our cats and dogs love to be outdoors.
+Its summertime and our cats and dogs love to be outdoors.
 Fresh air and sunlight are among the most exhilarating environmental factors to companion animals.
 Particularly in climates where the summer season is short and the winter season is long, we, along with our canine and feline friends wish to enjoy the warmer temperatures for as long as we can.

 As many conscious animal caretakers know, cats and dogs are at high risk of dehydration.
 Not only do they have a layer or hair/fur on their skin to keep them warm, but they also have an alternate type of bodily cooling system from humans.
 True, some dogs and cats have shorter hair and fur than others but because of their sweat glands and skin thickness, their bodies’ methods of cooling is not as simple as drinking water as it is for humans.